-If a particular expression causes a false positive warning, you should extract that expression into a local variable and place a @SuppressWarnings annotation on the variable declaration, rather than suppressing warnings for a larger expression or an entire method body.
+Otherwise, if a particular expression causes a false positive warning, don't suppress warnings for a larger expression or an entire method body.
+It is better to extract the expression into a local variable and place a @SuppressWarnings annotation on the variable declaration.
 See Section 26.1.2.